umts/public-message-board/README.md

 through [`node.js`][nodejs] + [`npm`][npm].
 It is recommended that you use [`nodenv`][nodenv] to manage local node installations.

-It is entirely clientside and data is fetched remotely from an Avail [InfoPoint API][infopoint] instance.
+It is entirely clientside.
+All data is retrieved from the endpoints provided in the URL search parameters.

 ### Requirements